Rajdeep2121/Data-Analytics-Project/README.md

-**Note**- Dataset must be names as 'zomato.csv' else the code will not run.
+**Note**- Dataset must be named as 'zomato.csv' else the code will not run.